Iconic bargain chain confirms next round of store closures – full list of locations

 - Staff affected by closures are being consulted about alternative roles where possible

-An iconic UK bargain chain has confirmed the next 12 branches that will disappear from UK high streets in the coming weeks.
+An iconic UK discount retailer has revealed the next 12 branches set to close in the coming weeks.

-The Poundland closures are part of a major ongoing restructuring plan that will see its store estate shrink by up to 150 locations.
+The Poundland shutdowns are part of a wider restructuring plan that could see up to 150 stores disappear from the high street.

-The retailer is also winding down its online operations as part of the restructuring, which will also see a reduction in frozen and chilled foods.
+As part of the changes, the retailer is also scaling back its online operations and reducing its frozen and chilled food ranges.

-The latest batch of confirmed locations means 52 out of 68 planned closures have now been named.
-Most will shut their doors for good on Saturday, August 31, while one will remain open until mid-September.
+With the latest announcements, 52 of the 68 planned closures now have confirmed locations.
+Most stores will close permanently on Saturday, August 31, while one will remain open until mid-September.

-Affected staff have been informed, with Poundland saying it will work to find them alternative roles where possible.
-Retail director Darren MacDonald acknowledged the impact on shoppers, but said customers would be welcomed to nearby stores.
+Staff affected by the closures have been informed, with the company aiming to offer alternative roles where possible.
+Retail director Darren MacDonald acknowledged the impact on shoppers but said customers would be welcomed at nearby stores.

 The full list of Poundland store closures